nellysattari/MVC_ChequeGenerator/README.md

-# Asp.net MVC project :
+# Asp.net MVC Cheque Generator Project :
 gets some details from the user like receiver name, date, amount and then convert them to the proper cheque format to show the digital amount to word Following technologies are used in the project